-The other viable option to increase his calories is by feeding smaller quantities but more often throughout the day.
-Do this by adding in one or two extra meals per day and keep the overall daily intake the same.
+The other viable option to increase his calories is by feeding him smaller quantities but more often throughout the day.
+Do this by adding in one or two extra meals per day and keeping the overall daily intake the same.
 This is a good strategy to help a small or toy breed puppy gain weight.

 When adding more meals in the day, make sure you feed a little bit less than the usual serving amount.
 If he is generally fed twice a day, make it three times.
 By doing this, it is not mandatory that you change his diet, just the number of feedings.

 In some cases, feeding large quantities to a puppy is not ideal.
 Due to the abrupt change in his caloric intake, some dogs may outright reject the extra quantity that they are not accustomed to eating in one meal.
 You should also avoid making him too full as this can make a puppy feel sick and may vomit.